ProtoconNet/protocon-general-doc/docs/cli/lookup.rst

 Genesis Account Lookup
 ---------------------------------------------------

-1. You can lookup genesis account from local blockdata.
+1. You can look up genesis account from local blockdata.

 .. code-block:: shell